Ungter/TruSwap/README.md

+I didnt have time to do a demo :(

 # CrossPay - Cross-Chain Bridge Application

 A seamless cross-chain bridge enabling USDC transfers between **Base** (Ethereum L2) and **Solana** using Circle's Cross-Chain Transfer Protocol (CCTP).